 Another example of the mid-nineties misleading advertising - is there anything in that picture that screams mid-century boarding school?
 Yeah, that's what I thought.

 You thought I’d forgotten Darling Darrell, hadn’t you?
 I haven’t.
-She’s still on my mind, even while I’m supposed to on holidays.
-Enid didn’t take holidays (well she did, but she used all of the information in her books, so it more like research trips ...)
+She’s still on my mind, even while I’m supposed to be on holidays.
+Enid didn’t take holidays (well she did, but she used all of the information in her books, so it was more like research trips ...)